jackwillis/militanthistory/copyleft.md

 ---
 layout: default
-title: "Copyleft"
+title: "Copying"
-permalink: /copyleft/
+permalink: /copying/
 ---

-## Copyleft
+## Copying

 ### Content

-The content on this website is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License]( https://creativecommons.org/licenses/by-sa/4.0/).
+This website's content is free, released under a [Creative Commons Attribution-ShareAlike 4.0 International License]( https://creativecommons.org/licenses/by-sa/4.0/).
-You are free to copy, share and adapt the content for any purpose, even commercial, while giving attribution and sharing alike.
+You are free to copy, share and adapt the content for any purpose, even commercial -- while giving attribution and sharing alike.

 ### Code

-The code running this site is also free and open source, under the [<abbr>GNU</abbr> Affero General Public License, v3.0 or later]( https://www.gnu.org/licenses/agpl-3.0.en.html).
+This website's code is free, released under the [<abbr>GNU</abbr> Affero General Public License, v3.0 or later]( https://www.gnu.org/licenses/agpl-3.0.en.html).
-The code is available on GitHub, who also host this site.
+The code is available on GitHub.
 It uses or includes components from the following:

 {:.pure-table}